4th Foreign Infantry Regiment

 Activated on August 16, 1941, the new unit landed in Senegal later that month and soon became the 4th Foreign Legion Demi-Brigade (4e Demi-brigade de Légion étrangère, 4e DBLE).
 Lieutenant Colonel Auguste Gentis, the last commanding officer of the 4e REI, took command.
 The demi-brigade even received the old flag of the same regiment and was considered its heir.
 With the HQ and 2nd Battalion based in Saint-Louis (then-capital of both AOF and Senegal) and the 1st Battalion in Dakar-Bango, the 4e DBLE was occupied mostly with the development of its installations, instruction, and maneuvers.

-To avoid the lethargy and monotony of service in relatively calm Senegal, and to strengthen the cohesion of the troops, walking bush tours of two to three weeks in length were organized for platoons in this desert territory with a climate beyond endurance.
+To avoid the monotony of service in relatively calm Senegal, and to strengthen the cohesion of the troops, walking bush tours of two to three weeks in length were organized for platoons in this desert territory with a climate beyond endurance.

 Meanwhile, the Company of Sappers Pioneers (organized in Morocco within the new 2e REI) completed the 4e DBLE in September.
 A slightly mystical unit, barely known, with its detachments based in Kéllé, Rosso, and even Mauritania, in Nouakchott, the CSP was tasked in particular with improving the imperial road connecting Algeria and Senegal.